Stitches used are:

 ✅ If you want to share this pattern, please, please pass on the link to this page.

-(The number you will see in parentheses behind the instructions is the number of stitches you will have at the end of the row)
+(The number you will see in parentheses after the instructions is the number of stitches you will have upon completing the round)

 Row 1: 6 sc in a magic ring